philae-ael/apropOS/README.md

 - **build.sh** -> build project
 - **qemu.sh** -> build and start the kernel throught qemu

+ Ctrl+A then C to get the hand over the qemu monitor

+*Warning:* run clean.sh when changing one def.config file.

 ## The sources

 - **kernel** -> the sources of my kernel